ryanrolds/git_workshop/slides.md

 # Docker

-Most projects dependencies that must be setup when on-boarding contributors.
+Most projects have dependencies that must be setup when on-boarding contributors.
 Containerization tools, like Docker, and container oristration tools, like Docker Compose, allow projects to define their environment with code (Infrastructure as Code).

 Requires creating `Dockerfile` and `docker-compose.yaml`.
-See this files in this repo for a basic example.
+See this repository's for a basic example.

 ---